clarkfitzg/pems_fd/paper/paper.md

 We only considered piecewise linear functions, so all of these expressions have closed analytic forms that can be quickly computed.

-The distance matrix to input into the Partitioning Around Medoids (PAM) algorithm.
+The distance matrix provided the input into the Partitioning Around Medoids (PAM) algorithm.
+It is important here to use a partitioning method that accepts a distance matrix, because this allows us to cluster the functions themselves, which are not points in euclidean space.
 Inspection of the silhouette plots provided some evidence for clustering the fundamental diagrams into $k = 2$ groups.
 Silhouette plots for larger values of $k$ provided no evidence that there should be more groups.